pedrocatalao/rgb-ascii-art/README.md

 Taking a shot with Python for the first time and trying to have a bit of fun in the process.

-This consists of a small script that plays with ASCII and ANSI escape sequences to add some color to your terminal.
+It consists of a small script that plays with ASCII and ANSI escape sequences to add some color to your terminal.

 ## colorize_ascii

-This can be ran by specifying an `input file` or a `text string` to generate an ASCII banner.
+You can call it by specifying either an `input file` or a `text string` to generate an ASCII banner.

-It will also take a few other parameters in order to configure the result:
+There's a few options available in order to configure the result:
 ```
-usage: colorize_ascii [-h] (-i file | -t text) [-f font] [-c colors] [-s [0-100]] [-w width] [-d delay] [-o file | -a times] [-l line] [-n lines]

-Generate and colorize ASCII art

-optional arguments:
   -h, --help   show this help message and exit
   -i file      input file
   -t text      text to generate
+  -o file      output file (will not print result in terminal)
   -f font      font to use, check them here: http://www.figlet.org/examples.html
   -c colors    comma separated hex colors (default: RGB)
+  -w width     maximum width of the banner
-  -s [0-100]  push colors forward n columns in the next line
+  -s columns   push colors forward n columns in the next line
-  -w width    max width of the banner
+  -a times     animate n times (requires delay)
   -d delay     print each character with a delay (milliseconds, default: 0)
-  -o file     output file
-  -a times    animate n times
-  -l line     line number to show last login information
+  -l position  vertical position to show last login information
   -n lines     new lines to append to the end

-Have fun! :)
 ```

 So, for example, this: